November 2015 Paris attacks: Bataclan theatre massacre

 At 23:30, an elite police squad entered the building.
 One unit evacuated survivors from downstairs, while another unit went upstairs.
 They found Mohamed-Aggad and Mostefaï, who had begun using hostages as human shields.
 They shouted out to police the number of a hostage's phone.
 Over the next 50 minutes, they had four phone exchanges with a police negotiator, during which they threatened to execute hostages unless they received a signed paper promising France's departure from Muslim lands.
 The police assault began at 00:20 and lasted three minutes.
+Just before, Mohamed-Aggad and Mostefaï took some of the hostages with them to the stairwell at the other end of the L-shaped corridor while leaving most of the hostages between them and the police.
 Police launched the assault because of reports that Mohamed-Aggad and Mostefaï had started killing hostages.
 Police using shields burst open the door to the room and exchanged fire with Mohamed-Aggad and Mostefaï while managing to pull the hostages one-by-one behind their shields.
-One terrorist detonated his explosive vest, and the other tried to do the same but was shot.
+Mohamed-Aggad fired from the top of the stairs while Mostefaï stayed with the remaining hostages in the middle of the stairs.
+During the police assault, most of the remaining hostages staying with Mostefaï took advantage of the chaos to run away from him.
+Mohamed-Aggad eventually dropped his rifle and detonated his explosive vest.
+Upon seeing his partner getting ready to detonate the explosive vest, Mostefaï tried running down the stairs.
+The explosion bisected Mohamed-Aggad's body and fatally wounded Mostefaï.
+Police shot Mostefaï several times when he started writhing in order to prevent him from detonating his explosive vest.

 Ninety people were killed, and hundreds of others were wounded.
 Almost all of the deceased victims were killed within the first 20 minutes of the attack.
 All of the hostages were rescued without injury.
 Police dog teams from the Brigade Cynophile assisted with body removal because of concerns that there could still be live explosives in the theatre.
 Identification and removal of the bodies took 10 hours, a process made difficult because some audience members had left their identity papers in the theatre's cloakroom.